 - Waddy, J.R.
 A Tour of the Arnhem Battlefields (Pen & Sword 1998)

-The Operation Market Garden tour takes place in Holland and Germany and therefore you will only need the Euro.
-You are advised to get Euros – in cash – in advance of your tour, as most banks in Holland and Germany do not provided currency exchange services.
+The Arnhem & Rhine Crossing tour takes place in Holland and Germany and therefore you will only need the Euro.
+You are advised to get Euros – in cash – in advance of your tour, as most banks in Holland and Germany do not provide currency exchange services.

 What to Bring